-The College believes that the cost of education is primarily the student's responsibility.
+The College believes that the cost of education is primarily the responsibility of the student.
 The Financial Aid office is available to all students to assist in financial advising and applying for aid through financial assistance programs.

 Program Tuition and Fees